 7. Do the unexpected for your clients

-Check in with your clients.
+Check-in with your clients.
 Be sure to thank them for their business, and contact them to find out if there’s anything you can do to improve customer service.
 Ask specific questions, like what problems you can help them solve and whether or not your agency is giving in-depth information on the bail process.
 It’s also a good idea to have your calls forwarded to your cell phone when you’re out of the office.
-Most clients will turn to the first agency who answers the phone.
+Most clients will turn to the first agency that answers the phone.

 8. Do your job to the best of your ability

 One of the key tools for doing your job well is communication, especially when there is an issue.
-Clear communication is the best ways to build trust and lets your clients know they can count on you.
+Clear communication is the best way to build trust and lets your clients know they can count on you.
 Make sure you are handling complaints, staying organized, and being patient when explaining the process.
 If you continually exceed expectations you will likely get repeat business and referrals.

 9. Reinforce your brand

 This is a simple and inexpensive way to repeatedly expose your business to clients and colleagues.
-Include your company name, toll free number, fax, web address, email, etc. Reinforce your services, and include a tagline specific to the services you offer – “Bail Bonds throughout Las Vegas" or “For all your bail and fugitive recovery needs”.
+Include your company name, toll-free number, fax, web address, email, etc. Reinforce your services, and include a tagline specific to the services you offer – “Bail Bonds throughout Las Vegas" or “For all your bail and fugitive recovery needs”.

 10. Invest in effective business tools

 Growing your business is not exclusive to expanding your services and getting more clients.
 Look for opportunities for improvement within your business.
-Invest in tools, technology and marketing that will help streamline operations, enhance business-client relationships, and help get you in front of your clients.
+Invest in tools, technology, and marketing that will help streamline operations, enhance business-client relationships, and help get you in front of your clients.
 Remember, it takes money to make money, so make sure you invest in effective marketing that will generate a return.

 11. Set reasonable business goals